vggls/Feature_extraction_with_Conv2d_Autoencoders/README.md

    On the other hand, the Colab notebook is used for training these architectures with the spectograms of section 3.
 It consists of the "tune_autoencoder" function which runs 8 (2^3) training experiments per autoencoder architecture for different latent dimensions (bottleneck dimension), Adam learning rates and training batch sizes.
 Based on further experiments conducted we stick to the "Binary Crossentropy" loss and the "Adam" optimizer, because choices such as "MSE" loss and "SGD" optimizer did not give robust structures under many different tuning combinations.
 The function eventually plots the loss history of each hyperparameter combination and stores the respective encoder model.
 We highlight that due to Colab's limited RAM sources it was very time consuming possible to tune for more hyper-values.
 In the end of the notebook, we choose the best autoencoder of each architecture and compare them based on their loss values and their complexity.

    Returning back to "main_ntbk.ipynb", in this short section, we load the "optimal" encoder (over all tuned above) in order to use it as code feature extractor for the training and test data.
+The encoder is saved in the "files" folder.

 #### 5) Training labelled data : High Level Features, Spectograms & Code Features
    As the title suggests this section is concerned with calculating the training data features at three different levels.